-Fig. 4: Execution time of AGA both with and without the optimizations on a (i) CPU and on a (ii) GPU.
+Fig. 4: Execution time of AGA and baseline techniques both with and without the optimizations on a (i) CPU and on a (ii) GPU.

-III-F. The second version, called AGA-OPT, includes these optimizations.
-Each version utilizes multiple cores of a CPU using joblib library [13] to compute the gain of each available sensor in parallel.
-It also uses the numpy library to vectorize operations wherever possible to make execution as fast as possible.
+To compute execution time, we implement two distinct versions of AGA using python.
+The first version, called AGA-Basic, does not utilize the optimizations discussed in Section III-F. The second version, called AGA-OPT, includes these optimizations.
+Each version utilizes multiple cores of a CPU using joblib library [18] to compute the gain of each available sensor in parallel.
+It also uses the numpy library to vectorize operations wherever possible to make execution fast.
 We run three different instances of AGA - with 100, 1600 and 4096 hypotheses.
 Each of these instances have 100 available sensors and a budget of 20.
 We execute this on a Core i9-7900X CPU having a frequency of 3.30GHz and 20 cores.